That was not a click bait using a shocking headline. A man really did send me photos of his manhood last night.

 I have met this man just once in my life in 2011.
 It was a casual date and we had sex.
 I never met him again but we’ve stayed connected on social media, and over the last five years he has given me hundreds of booty calls, some of which I found amusing, some boring, but none offensive.
 On my part I have been flirtatious but I was always clear in my head that I don’t want to meet him again simply because he was unattractive.

 Last night, at around 11.30 pm he suddenly sent me 5-6 photos of his dick through WhatsApp with a message, ‘just shagged imagining you.’
 Just like that.
 No “Hi, hello, what’s up? how is life?”
 Not even like, “I am horny can we have sex chat, can I send you photo of my dick?”
 Just randomly some photos appear on my phone.

-Here is a man lying on his bed shagging and sending photos of his dick to a woman he hasn’t met or talked to in 5 years and hasn’t even exchanged virtual messages in 6 months.
+Here is a man lying on his bed shagging and sending photos of his dick to a woman he hasn’t met or talked to in 5 years.

 Guess what is missing here?
 Consent.
 He didn’t ask me if I was interested in his dick photo at that point of time.
 In his virtual world he sort of opened his pants took out his dick and shoved it in.
 A man cannot be any less bothered about the woman at the receiving end (of the photo or the actual thing).
 This is virtual rape.

 But shame or sexual violation isn’t what I felt.
 I felt anger.
 I got furious.